What to Do in Patong Beach?

-Rooftops in Patong are modest in size because a couple of decades ago, a law passed stating that no building could be higher than a coconut tree! (that law passed after the three existing towers were already built).
+Rooftops in Patong are modest in size because a couple of decades ago, a law passed stating that no building could be higher than a coconut tree! (that law passed after somebody already built the three existing towers you will see).
 So far we counted 5 or 6 of rooftops around Patong, but only a few of them are worth it.

 The Surface is both a bar and a restaurant.
 It’s not very high but has a unique location just above their beach of Patong.
-The view is a little obscured by palm trees but we can’t be too picky and they actually add a nice little touch to your pictures.
+The view is a little obscured by palm trees, but we can’t be too picky, and they add a nice little touch to your pictures.

 16. Visit Doi Thepnimit

 There are three Thai temples in Patong and one Chinese Shrine just outside on the hill.
 The most visually attractive, but often missed is the one at the bottom of the hill.
 It’s not easy to park if you drive a car, but if you are on a bike, it’s worth taking a photo on your way out.
 Built at the top of the hill overlooking Patong, Doi Thepnimit is a lot more impressive.
 Technically it’s not a temple, but a Chedi and a monastery, but with such panoramic view of the bay, it is impressive.
 You can’t miss the small Chinese temple on the main road.

 Parasailing is available all year round all along the beach of Patong.
 Here you take off and land directly from the beach and surprisingly, a beach boy will climb in the rope above you for the duration of the (short) flight.
 It doesn’t look very safe, and as the setting is elementary, accidents are not unheard of, but it has been going on for decades.
 Parasailing in Phuket costs 1,200 baht for a child and 1,500 baht for an adult.